Sign up to be the first to hear about new workforce housing properties for sale and for rent in the Town of Breckenridge HERE.

-Workforce Housing is an issue in many communities throughout Colorado and is especially critical in resort communities.
-The Town of Breckenridge is taking a proactive approach to meet the needs of local employees, and is addressing the issue through a variety of tools and strategies.
-In 1988 the first dedicated workforce units were established in Breckenridge as a result of the Town’s adopted development code.
-The code is a combination of traditional zoning and performance zoning and incentivizes development that benefits the community such as deed restricted workforce housing.
-As the community has evolved, the deed restrictions have become more sophisticated, incorporating elements including The requirement of full-time work in Summit County, income testing, and appreciation limits.
-There are approximately 1,000 deed restricted homes in Breckenridge.
+As a result of the Town’s adopted development code, in 1988 the first dedicated workforce units were established in Breckenridge.
+The code is a combination of traditional performance zoning and development incentives for public benefits such as deed restricted housing.
+As the community has evolved, the deed restrictions have become more sophisticated by incorporating elements like requirement of full-time work in Summit County, income testing, and appreciation limits.